Reviews You Can Rely On

 What Other Men's Trail Running Shoes Should You Consider?

-For comfort right out of the box on heavy vert days, we'd recommend the Nnormal Tomir 2.0 with one of our favorite midsoles.
-This provides great energy return without sacrificing comfort on long runs.
-The lugs are more pronounced, allowing them to function better in technical terrain.
-If you liked the Speedgoat 5 for more moderate trails and buffed hardpack, we'd recommend the La Sportiva Prodigio, which has great energy transfer.
-The Prodigio is stiffer than the previous Speedgoat, so if you desire that dependable comfort, we'd try to track down the previous Speedgoat 5 version.
+For big vert days, we also solidly recommend the Nnormal Tomir 2.0, which features one of our testing team's favorite midsoles.
+This shoe provides great energy return without sacrificing comfort on long runs.
+The lugs are more pronounced, allowing the shoe to function better in technical terrain.
+If you like the Speedgoat 5 for more moderate trails and buffed hardpack, we'd recommend the La Sportiva Prodigio, which has great energy transfer.
+The Prodigio is stiffer than the previous Speedgoat, so if you desire that out-of-the-box comfort, we'd try and track down the previous version of the Speedgoat — the Speedgoat 5.

 Matthew Richardson